William J. Behan: Career

-After the war, Behan headed the implementation of the Crescent City White League.
+During Reconstruction, he endeavored to defend the rights of his fellow-citizens against the inroads of carpetbaggers, and, commissioned general and second in command, he deposed the usurpers in the battle of September 14, 1874, thus bringing to the State a new era of progress.
+He was appointed major general of the newly reorganized State National Guard and served from 1874 to 1882.
+Behan headed the implementation of the Crescent City White League.
 This paramilitary group consisted of Confederate veterans who sought to keep Republicans from taking office.
 It was described by many to be the "Military arm of the Democratic Party.

 Behan's involvement in the formation of this led to his nomination from the Democratic Party for the Mayor of New Orleans.
 He won in what is considered a landslide political victory in the 1882 election.
 He became the first Mayor in the new city charter which was constructed in the post-war process.
 In 1884, after two years in office, Behan lost his incumbent position in what is considered to be an travesty to the Democratic selection.
 The popular vote in the election was thrown out and was deemed inconclusive, and the decision was made by a "Ring" of influential politicians.
 He was then ousted by fellow Democrat J. Valsin Guillotte.
 Outraged by this decision, Behan left the party and joined the Republicans.
 In 1904, Behand ran as the Republican candidate for governor of Louisiana, but was thoroughly defeated by Democrat Newton Blanchard.
 After the defeat, he stated that he would never strive to be Mayor of New Orleans for the rest of his life.

-After leaving politics, Behan found riches as a business merchant and a manufacturer of sugar.
-He also was a partner in the Zuberbeir and Behan groceries company.
+He was elected a member of the State Senate, holding office from 1888 to 1892.
+When the Louisiana Division of the United Confederate Veterans' Association was formed in 1889, Behan was chosen major-general and served for two terms.

-Death
+He served as chairman of the Republican State Executive Committee and as delegate to the National conventions of 1896, 1900, 1904, 1908, and 1912.